Kudusrand Commando: With the SADF

-During this era, the unit was mainly used for area force protection, search and cordones as well as stock theft control assistance to the rural police.
+During this era, the unit was mainly used for area force protection, search and cordons as well as stock theft control assistance to the rural police.

 With the SANDF

 Disbandment

 This unit, along with all other Commando units was disbanded after a decision by South African President Thabo Mbeki to disband all Commando Units.
 The Commando system was phased out between 2003 and 2008 "because of the role it played in the apartheid era", according to the Minister of Safety and Security Charles Nqakula.